KelliExMachina/Chicago-ds-120919/mod_3/Project.md

 Perform additional data cleanup, visualization, and/or feature selection Submit an improved version Meet again for another Project Presentation What won't happen:

 You won't be yelled at, belittled, or scolded You won't be put on the spot without support There's nothing you can do to instantly fail or blow it

+Project Partners:
+1. Yasser and Dan
+2. Nick, Jeff and Ibby